Tube Guitar Amp Overdrive

 A beam tetrode's control grid and screen grid are precisely aligned to shield the screen from electrons to reduce electron impact and screen current.

-Since true pentodes flow much more screen current than beam tetrodes an amp designed for pentodes like the EL34 needs to limit screen current to prevent excessive current from melting the screen which usually shorts the tube and blows the screen resistor.
-A beam tetrode amp can get away with a small low watt screen resistor (some Fender amps have no screen resistor at all) but a true pentode amp needs protection.
-A typical pentode screen resistor is 1K and rated for 3 to 5 watts.
-I believe all modern tube amps should have a screen resistor of 470 to 1.5k and 5 watts to handle extreme, long term overdrive.
-Since a screen resistor will restrict the flow of electrons off the screen and cause a buildup of electrons, a screen resistor will increase screen voltage drop and gain shift distortion.
-Increasing the resistance value of the screen resistor will increase the overdrive screen voltage drop and therefore increase the drop in gain caused by the lower voltage screen.
-Adding screen resistance also slows the screen voltage recovery time which tends to "soften" the overdrive tone.
+Since true pentodes flow much more screen current than beam tetrodes, amps designed for pentodes like the EL84 and EL34 need to limit screen current to prevent excessive current from melting the screen which can short the tube and blow the screen stopper resistor.
+A beam tetrode amp can get away with a small low watt screen resistor (some Fender amps have no screen resistor at all) but a true pentode amp needs more protection.
+A typical pentode screen stopper resistor is 1K and rated for 5 watts.
+I believe all modern tube amps should have a screen resistor of 470 to 1.5k and 3 to 5 watts to handle extreme, long term overdrive.

 Grid Stopper & Screen Resistors Mounted to the Power Tube Sockets

-470 ohm 5 watt screen resistors (green) added to my Fender 5E3 Deluxe power tube sockets to control overdrive screen current and screen dissipation.
-The 1.5K 1/2 watt blue resistors are grid stopper resistors which prevent blocking distortion by slowing the upstream coupling cap's charge time.
+470 ohm 3 watt screen resistors (green) added to my Fender 5E3 Deluxe power tube sockets to control overdrive screen current and screen dissipation.
+The 1.5K 1/2 watt blue resistors are grid stopper resistors which prevent blocking distortion by slowing the flow of control grid current and the upstream coupling cap's charge time.
 Screen and grid stopper resistors also help prevent oscillation by forming an RC low pass filter with the tube's Miller capacitance.
 The low pass filter eliminates high frequencies beyond human hearing which helps prevent oscillation.

 Output Transformer and Voice Coil Flyback Voltage Spikes